-When considering only the population of women1, breast cancer was the 10th most common cause of disease burden in Scotland in 2015, resulting in a total of approximately 19,800 DALYs.
-For the total population, breast cancer was the 20th most common cause of disease burden.
+Breast cancer was the 17th most common cause of disease burden in Scotland in 2016, resulting in a total of approximately 19,800 DALYs.
 Of this total burden, 88% was due to premature mortality attributed to breast cancer and 12% was attributed to the health loss suffered due to living with breast cancer.

-Men contributed 0.25% of the total burden of breast cancer.
-Overall, 54% of the total breast cancer burden was contributed by women aged 35 to 64 years, as outlined in Figure 1.
+Overall, 45% of the total breast cancer burden was contributed by women aged 45 to 64 years, with women aged 65yrs and over contributing 41% to the total cancer burden, as outlined in Figure 1.
+Men contributed 0.3% of the total burden of breast cancer.
 Note that the burden we are describing is the absolute burden and has not been adjusted for the age/gender case-mix.